circa mid to late 1700s

 Erected by City of Opelousas, Louisiana.

 Location.
-30° 31.896′ N, 92° 4.453′ W. Marker is in Opelousas, Louisiana, in Saint Landry Parish.
+30° 31.896′ N, 92° 4.453′ W. Marker is in Opelousas, Louisiana, in St. Landry Parish.
 Marker can be reached from East Landry Street (U.S. 190) east of South Academy Street, on the right when traveling west.
+Located in Le Vieux Village.
 Touch for map.
-Located in Le Vieux Village.
 Marker is at or near this postal address: 828 East Landry Street, Opelousas LA 70570, United States of America.
 Touch for directions.

 More about this marker.
 "The City of Opelousas Tourist Information is located on the grounds of Le Vieux Village Historical Park & Heritage Museum at the eastern entrance of Opelousas along U.S. Highway 190."

 Credits.
-This page was last revised on August 27, 2017.
-This page originally submitted on August 27, 2017, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 127 times since then and 22 times this year.
+This page was last revised on October 29, 2020.
+It was originally submitted on August 27, 2017, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 183 times since then and 2 times this year.
 Photos: 1, 2. submitted on August 27, 2017.